 The Golden Bear has been good to me in my golf life.

-In the main, Nicklaus courses have helped define the modern golf design period from the 1970s up to the Recession of the later 2000s.
-Heavily shaped and landscaped holes with intimidating features often calling for aerial approaches are a Nicklaus hallmark.
-Nicklaus greens have tended to be smaller than those of some of his contemporaries.
-Many are slender and set at angles to the fairway, testing players' powers of shot-shaping and distance control with irons and wedges.
+Nicklaus courses have helped define the modern golf design period from the 1970s up through the Recession of the later 2000s.
+Heavily shaped and landscaped holes with intimidating features - deep bunkers, grass mounds and hollows and no shortage of water - often calling for aerial approaches are his hallmark.

-Nicklaus greens and bunkers tend to be defined by smooth lines and amoeba-like shapes.
+Greens and bunkers on Nicklaus golf courses tend to be defined by smooth lines and amoeba-like shapes.
 The best ones are a little unconventional; frankly, many of his earlier courses would have benefited from more playfulness.
+Green contours of earlier and middle-period Nicklaus courses tend to be toned down; the main challenge is getting onto them efficiently.

 As a more naturalistic, throwback approach to design has become popular in the last 25 years, there has been something of a tonal shift in Nicklaus courses.
 More recent new designs and renovations have adopted more rustic-looking bunkering in places, and longtime Nicklaus associates like Chad Goetz and Chris Cochran have given golfers more expressive green contours to navigate, often with less reliance on fortifying the fronts of putting surfaces.